wiop93256/Simple-Code-Formmater/README.md

 ## 3. If your code doesn't conform to syntax, but you still want to beautify it?

 You should bypass the syntax check.
-You can use a language powered by `js-beautiby` instead of the current language.
+You can use a language powered by `js-beautify` instead of the current language.

 After formatting, change it back.